dwilding/frogtab-puter/README.md

  2. At the top-right of Puter, click ⚠️ (Save Account).

- 3. Enter a username, your email and a password, then click **Create Account**.
+ 3. Choose a username, enter your email, set a password, then click **Create Account**.

  4. Open Frogtab at [dwilding.github.io/frogtab-puter/](https://dwilding.github.io/frogtab-puter/).